-These financial statements comprising the Statement of Financial Activities, Statement of Comprehensive Income, the Statement of Cash Flows and the related notes 1 to 19 constitute the individual financial statements of Simon Communities of Ireland for the financial year ended 31 December 2021.
+These financial statements comprising the Statement of Financial Activities, Statement of Financial Position, the Statement of Cash Flows and the related notes 1 to 19 constitute the individual financial statements of Simon Communities of Ireland for the financial year ended 31 December 2022.

 Simon Communities of Ireland CLG is a charity limited by guarantee and not having share capital, incorporated in the Republic of Ireland.
-The Registered Office is St. Andrews House, 28-30 Exchequer Street, Dublin 2 which is also the principal place of business of the charity.
-The nature of the charity's operations and its principal activities are set out in the Director's Report.
+The Registered Office is Coleraine House, Coleraine Street, Dublin 7, which is also the principal place of business of the charity.
+The nature of the charity's operations and its principal activities are set out in the Director's Report on pages 1 to 10.